-You can press and hold the Alt key to temporarily use the other selection mode.
-Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
+- TIP You can press and hold the Alt key to temporarily use the other selection mode. ¢0↓ Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
-You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the currently selected layers.
-If several layers are selected, the tool will work on all these layers simultaneously. • Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
-NOTE This option only works in the Camera view.
+You can select a mode by clicking and holding on the button.
+Off: When this button is toggled off, the tool only works on the currently selected layers.
+If several layers are selected, the tool will work on all these layers simultaneously.
+The tool will work on all these layers in the Camera view.
+Note not synced Drawing Layers.
+Note Note This option only works in the Camera view.
 Maximum Size Defines the maximum width of the pencil line.
 If the pencil line has a constant size, this will define the width of the pencil line all over.
 If the pencil line has a varying size, this will define the width of its larger areas.
 Areas that are in-between the maximum and minimum size will be resized proportionally.
 Minimum Size Defines the minimum width of the pencil line.
 If the pencil line has a varying size, this will define the width of its smaller areas.
 Areas that are in-betwen the maximum and minimum size will be resized proportionally.
 Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start End Join Shape Start End Join Round Round
+Shape Start Flat Start: Lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style.